shaunsmith/functionslab/vm.md

 # Lab environment Options

-* Install Docker on your personal machine
+* Install Docker on your personal machine.
+This is a pre-requisite for the Fn CLI

+**Minimum version = Docker 17.10.0-ce or later**

 * Run Docker (and the lab) inside a virtual machine using VirtualBox

 Follow the instructions below for each option.